iamfinethankyouandu/band_protocol_test/README.md

 However, I may not be certain whether call APIs from data sources like (CoinMarketCap AP, CoinGecko API) can provide real-time prices.
 If it's possible to obtain real-time data, then the API can be called directly.

-But if real-time data isn't available, the server might resort to ==polling==, checking prices every minute.
+But if real-time data isn't available, the server might resort to `polling`, checking prices every minute.
 This approach may impact server performance to some extent.
 This system operates on a minute format.

 (Alternatively, WebSocket technology can also be considered, but since I haven't used this technology, I'm unable to explain its workings and design the system.)